From Brand Story to Machine-Readable Narrative

 For systems that rely on categorization, pattern stability, and risk minimization, Fleetwood Mac may be surfaced alongside Led Zeppelin because both are associated with the 1970s, or alongside Madonna because both are associated with the 1980s, even though the styles, audiences, and contexts are meaningfully different.

 AI-driven discovery works the same way.
-Brands with layered histories, shifting positioning, or inconsistent descriptors create interpretive strain.
+Brands with layered histories, shifting positioning or inconsistent descriptors create interpretive strain.
 Systems do not resolve that strain creatively.
-They route around it.
+More often, they route around it.

 Why brands fracture under machine reading